 Belonging to the phylum Annelida, earthworms were once considered lowly and insignificant.
 Today, with farmers and gardeners returning to organic methods of food production, these creatures are now recognized for their immense importance.

 In this article, we’ll show you how to make and use worm castings for the garden.

-Here’s why earthworm castings are considered good for your plants and lawn.
+Below, you’ll learn why worm casting is considered good for plants and your lawn.

 1. Seed Germination

 The worm is an invertebrate that may accelerate seed germination by means of its excrement or casts mixed into the soil .
 It also helps to aerate the soil and retain moisture for seeds to germinate and seedlings to thrive.

 Lawns can dry out, and without fertilizer and sufficient moisture, the grass will quickly thin out and start to die.

 The actions of earthworms allow the soil to become more porous and moisture-retaining, assisted by the water-filled castings.

 The creatures digest nutrients from organic matter and excrete them into the earth, benefiting lawns as well as plants.

 3. Organic Fertilizer